exercism/docs/building/tracks/new/add-initial-exercises.md

 - Practice Exercises: they are designed to practice learned concepts.
 Check the [documentation](/docs/building/tracks/practice-exercises) for more information.

 In general, we recommend new tracks start with implementing Practice Exercises, as they're easier to implement and require less thinking upfront.
-Concept Exercises can always be added later, once you're track is up-and-running properly.
+Concept Exercises can always be added later, once your track is up and running properly.

 ## Choose exercises